jhpoelen/globis-b-interactions/text/on-species-interaction-data-models-and-formats.md

 3. review and adopt existing data formats before inventing your own.
 4. review and adopt existing ontologies and term dictionaries before inventing your own
 5. use a data format that you can read, edit and write with a text editor.
 In addition, adopt powertools when convenient.
 Note a spreadsheet application is not a text editor, more like a powertool.
-6. publicly register a preliminary dataset with existing infrastructures like GBIF, GloBI, Mangal or EBV-based processing pipelines as early as possible.
+6. publicly register a preliminary dataset with existing infrastructures like GBIF, GloBI, Mangal or EBV-based processing pipelines as early as possible to leverage automated peer review algorithms early.
-7. engage in discussions in existing workshops, conferences and professional societies on how to better structure your research data for re-use.
+7. engage in discussions in existing workshops, conferences and professional societies on how to better structure your research data for re-use: don't wait for standard bodies to come up with the magic solutions.
 8. treat the datasets you produce and use just like you would a research paper

+The proposed best practices are to mitigate the current bottlenecks of establishing a comprehensive corpus of openly accessible, re-usable, publication of species interaction datasets, namely: 1. the under-utilization of readily available datasets 2. gridlock caused by researchers waiting for standards bodies to come up with data model/format solutions, while standards bodies are unable to access or articulate use cases.
+3. the impracticality of implementing well intentioned and complex guidelines such as the [FAIR Data Principles](https://www.force11.org/group/fairgroup/fairprinciples) by individual researchers or smaller institutions.
+4. slow, expensive, error prone, non-reproducible, adhoc and manual peer review processes for data publications.

+### Conclusion

 In summary, roughly three species interaction data models (pairwise, n-ary, and network models) are currently used to capture species interaction data.
 Also, various data formats are in active use to record species interaction data.
 To facilitate data integration researchers are encouraged to implement data best practices to help work towards more standardized way to record species interaction data.
 These best practices includes expressing interaction data in terms of aggregate pairwise interactions, using text-based file formats and re-using the work of others.
 Infrastructures like GloBI have shown that we can provide a rich collection of aggregated species interaction records source from pre-existing heterogenous datasets with a wide variety in data formats.
 As we are slowely moving towards a more standardized and efficient approach to capture species interaction data, we are confident that we can compile past and current datasets into EBV-ready datasets using readily available data models, data formats and integration methods.